Word Accessibility

 - Lists - Use "Bullets" or "Numbering" for lists.

-- Lists are pretty automatic, but don't insert blank lines between list items.
+- Don't insert blank lines between list items.

-- Use Paragraph Settings to uncheck "Don't add space between paragraphs of same style" and change before/after spacing if needed.
+- Go to Paragraph settings, uncheck "Don't add space between paragraphs of same style," and change before/after spacing if needed.

 - Columns - Use "Columns" for columns.